ThatStella7922/make_and_flash_logo/README.md

 ### Support
 No support is provided.
 Use of this application is your own responsibility.\
-Instructions and more are in the README.
+Instructions and more are in the INSTRUCTION.

 ### Contribution
 Contribution is welcomed and you can contribute as easily as opening an issue to report a bug or opening a pull request to improve the script or the documentation.